LINQ Max Method in C#

 Example to Understand LINQ Max Method in C#:

 Let us understand the LINQ Max() method with Examples using C#.
-The following example returns the largest number from the collection using both query and method syntax.
-The point that you need to remember is the Max Method is going to work with numeric values only.
-In this case, the collection stores integer values, and hence we can apply the LINQ Max Method.
+The following example returns the largest number from the collection using query and method syntax.
+The point that you need to remember is that the Max Method will work with numeric values only.
+In this case, the collection stores integer values, so we can apply the LINQ Max Method.
 We don’t have any operator called max in the Query Syntax.
-So here we need to use mixed syntax.
+So here, we need to use mixed syntax.

 using System;